brandenbyers/slides/xcode-9-testing/README.md

-# Slides for a Xcode 9 UI Testing Talk
+# Slides for an Xcode 9 UI Testing Talk

 Example test project can be found in `exampleTests`